bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 achieve Separation of concerns: The meta model itself is implementation-agnostic.
 The Bigraph Framework adds specific behavior superimposed upon this meta model.
 Meaning, the implementation-specific details are kept out from the meta model.

-### Modules

-TODO

-#### core

-Provides builder, factories and interfaces to create concrete bigraphs and elementary bigraphs.

-Concrete Bigraphs and their meta model (with the signature only) can be written to the file system for inspection.

-#### rewriting

-Create reaction rules and bigraphical reactive systems.
-Simulate bigraphs.
-Define Predicates.

-#### visualization

-Provides simple means to export bigraphs and transition systems as graphic files.

-Currently, DOT is used in combination with GraphViz.
-Bigraphs can be exported as `*.png` and `*.jpg`.

-#### Converters

-Provides several mechanism to convert bigraphs into other representations.
-For example, Bigraphs to GXL (Graph Exchange Language).

-### Reaction Graph / Transition System

-TODO: some details about the algorithm

-### Bigraph Matching

-TODO: outline algorithm

 ## Building from Source